DSMDesign/gdpr-cookie/README.md

 # SCW Cookie 2.0
-Php Cookie checker for Google Analytics, Tawk.To, Smartsupp and HotJar (GDPR Compliance)
+PHP Cookie checker for Google Analytics, Tawk.To, Smartsupp and HotJar (GDPR Compliance)

 This small class will add a Cookie Checker to any website.